Is Paltalk Inc. (PALT) a Keeper?

-Paltalk Inc. (NASDAQ:PALT) went down by -1.57% from its latest closing price compared to the recent 1-year high of $15.20.
-The company’s stock price has collected -19.17% of loss in the last five trading sessions.
-Press Release reported on 10/08/21 that Thinking about buying stock in Farmmi, Tata Motors, Grom Social Enterprises, Allogene Therapeutics, or Paltalk?
+Paltalk Inc. (NASDAQ:PALT) went down by -14.14% from its latest closing price compared to the recent 1-year high of $15.20.
+The company’s stock price has collected -5.28% of loss in the last five trading sessions.
+Press Release reported on 10/14/21 that Paltalk, Inc. Announces Pricing of $10.125 Million Underwritten Public Offering of Common Stock

 Is It Worth Investing in Paltalk Inc. (NASDAQ :PALT) Right Now?